MarcusQuist/Portfolio/README.md

-# PWC Case - React
+# PwC Case - React
 ### **Assignment completion status**
 ***1. (Completed)*** \
 Create a function that translates all the hobbies into the same naming convention.